Robust EMRAN-aided Coupled Controller for Autonomous Vehicles: Performance Evaluation of EMRAN-aided Controller for AVs

-Note that the effect of longitudinal dynamics on the path-tracking performance is considered negligible during the simulations with the controllers mentioned above, and thus have limited application in practical scenarios.
-To address this issue, we use an integrated lateral controller (Stanley-EMRAN*) coupled with the longitudinal PID-EMRAN for keeping the velocity constant during the DLC maneuvers.
-From here on, we denote the coupled and decoupled controllers as Stanley-EMRAN* and Stanley-EMRAN, respectively.
+Note that the effect of longitudinal dynamics on the path-tracking performance was considered negligible during the simulations with the Stanley-EMRAN controller, and thus has limited application in practical scenarios.
+To address this issue, an integrated PID-EMRAN and Stanley-EMRAN controller, referred to as the Coupled-EMRAN was employed.

-From Table \ref{tab:lat_err}, it is seen that the Stanley-EMRAN* controller is capable of maintaining the desired performance even under the effects of the longitudinal dynamics of the vehicle on the lateral path-tracking control.
-The results are comparable to Stanley-EMRAN, with minor deviations because of the small variations in the vehicle's velocity during the lane changes.
+From Table~\ref{tw-072a6f25ef22}, it is seen that the Coupled-EMRAN controller is capable of maintaining the desired performance even under the effects of the longitudinal dynamics of the vehicle and the results of the coupled state are also comparable to that of the Stanley-EMRAN lateral control method.
+Minor deviations in errors are observed with the coupled architecture because of the small variations in the vehicle's velocity during the lane changes.

-The yaw rate and the lateral velocity of the vehicle during the DLC maneuver are shown in Fig. \ref{Fig. yaw_lat}.
-Both the Stanley and Stanley-EMRAN controllers maintain the yaw rate and the lateral velocity within a reasonable range, thereby not degrading the stability of the AV.
+The yaw rate and the lateral velocity of the vehicle during the DLC maneuver are shown in Fig.~\ref{f-f7f058aea240}.
+Both the conventional and EMRAN-aided Stanley controllers maintain the yaw rate and the lateral velocity within a reasonable range, thereby not degrading the stability of the AV.
+Figure~\ref{f-14b86b4f985e} shows the control input, i.e. the steering angle ($\delta_f $) of the controllers for the DLC maneuver.
+The figure indicates that, at slow-speed, the vehicle is able to track the reference paths accurately, with reasonable control inputs.

-Figure \ref{Fig. steer_neu} shows the control input, \textit{i.e.} the steering angle ($\delta_f $) of the proposed controller and the Stanley controller.
-The figure indicates that the vehicle is able to follow the reference signals accurately without drastic measures from the Stanley-EMRAN controller.
-The number of hidden neurons added and pruned during the simulation gives an indication of the learning taking place, which is shown in Fig. \ref{Fig. neu_prof}.
+The neuron growth history is shown in Fig.~\ref{f-087cbdd71584}.
 It may be noted that EMRAN adds neurons when the AV is undergoing the lane changes and prunes when it is in steady-state operation.
 Neuron peaks are observed during $7 \,\text{s} < t < 9 \,\text{s} $ so as to minimize the large lateral and heading errors with the Stanley controller during that time period.